ChrisWhealy/DistributedSystemNotes/Lecture 06.md

 * `Alice` sends three messages to Bob: `m1`, `m2` and `m3`
 * Bob receives and correctly delivers messages `m1` and `m2`
 * For some reason, Bob never received message `m3`
-* Unaware the message `m3` never arrived, `Alice` sends messages `m4` and `m5` which `Bob` receives
+* Unaware that message `m3` never arrived, `Alice` sends messages `m4` and `m5` which `Bob` receives
 * However, because `Bob` is still waiting for the message with sequence number `3` to arrive, he will delay the delivery of any subsequent messages (by adding them to a queue)
-* In this situation, `Bob` maye well end up waiting forever for the lost message to be delivered
+* In this situation, `Bob` may well end up waiting forever for the lost message to be delivered

 ![Naïve Sequence numbering](./img/L6%20Naive%20Seq%20Nos.png)

-Consequently, in a network where message delivery is unreliable, a naïve sequence number strategy like this will break as soon as message delivery fails for some reason.
+Consequently, in a network where message delivery is unreliable, a naïve sequence number strategy like this will break as soon as a message is lost in transmission.

 Strategies to mitigate these problems could include: